Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Numerical Experiments

 \subsection{Parameters for Ambiguity Sets}

-To demonstrate adaptivity of our method, we introduce variability in the current demand model for $p_\eta$ (Table~\ref{tab:categorical_1} shows three such distributions).
-We set the diameter $B$ of $\Tilde{p}_\eta$ as 6 (since there are between 0 and 6 requests per minute for the map section of the San Francisco taxicab dataset \cite{epfl-mobility-20090224}).
+To demonstrate adaptivity of our method, we introduce variability in the current demand model for $p_\eta$.
+We set the diameter $B$ of $\Tilde{p}_\eta$ as 6 (since there are between 0 and 6 requests per minute for the map section in Fig.~\ref{fig:graph/map} for the San Francisco taxicab dataset \cite{epfl-mobility-20090224}).
 Since we use $5000$ samples from the historical distribution to approximate the expectation during training of the offline approximation, we set $X=5000$.
 Using these values, we set $q=0.54$ and obtain that the minimum $q$-valid radius is $0.114$.
 We choose $q$ to be a little higher than $50\%$ to guarantee that the sets are as small as possible, while still having a higher probability of containing the current demand distribution inside the set.
+We choose representative historical distributions that are centered around expected demand values with high relative frequencies in the historical data (See Fig.~\ref{fig:ambiguity_sets} for an example).